lanl/BEE/docs/sphinx/commands.rst

 Options:
-  -F, --foreground  run in the foreground  [default: False]
+  -F, --foreground  run in the foreground  [default: False] -B, --backend  run on a back end node  [default: False]

 ``beeflow core status``: Check the status of beeflow and the components.